Table of Contents

 A user’s initial login to the SDX following authorization will prompt the user with EULAs pertaining to the commercial vendors available in the SDX.
 The user must agree to the terms of the EULA before proceeding to order any data.
 When the EULA is updated, the user will be prompted at the next login to the SDX.

 4. Vendor Data Products

 This section describes data products supported in the SDX.
-This includes data products from Planet Labs, Inc. (Planet) and Spire Global, Inc. (SPIRE).
+This includes data products from Planet Labs PBC (Planet), Spire Global, Inc. (SPIRE), and EarthDEM data producted by the Polar Geospatial Center.
 Please refer to the vendor websites or the CSDA Program Commercial Dataset page for more information.

 The SDX provides access to PlanetScope, RapidEye, and SkySat data products from Planet Labs Inc. including: